alerdenisov/ReUI/README.md

 - [ ] Animations ([read more..](https://github.com/alerdenisov/ReUI/issues/2))

 ## Limitation and Bugs
-Not found yet.. but it doesn't mean that they're not exists :D Found one?
+Project in early development stage and feel lack of tests and docs.
+All known bugs listed in [issues](https://github.com/alerdenisov/ReUI/labels/bug).
+Found another one?
 Tell us via [issue](https://github.com/alerdenisov/ReUI/issues/new)

 ## Contributing to ReUI
 The project is hosted on GitHub where you can [report issues](https://github.com/alerdenisov/ReUI/issues), fork the project and [submit pull requests](https://github.com/alerdenisov/ReUI/pulls).